By Jeff Gilmer

-Not only does making a bad hire cost your church a lot of money in the long run, it can ruin morale, productivity, and vision-alignment among your church staff.
+Not only does making a bad hire cost your church a lot of money in the long run, but it can also ruin morale, productivity, and vision alignment among your church staff.

 Here are 6 church staffing mistakes the Vanderbloemen Search Group team has seen church leaders make and how you can avoid them.

 1. Involving the wrong people in the hiring process

 Before you start a search for a new church staff member, your team should ask, “Who should be involved in making this hire?”

 This is probably the most crucial piece.
 Are the people who wrote the job description and requirements the ones actually doing the interviews?
 Are you letting both this new hire’s direct manager and fellow team members interview the candidates?